-I put it in the bathroom and thought…”Wow, that fits nicely, hmmmm…maybe I will paint it”.
-It was not until I put the clock cabinet knobs on that my plan changed.
-When I looked at how the vanity looked as a whole with the black and white clock faces and black and gold on the mirror, I loved it.
-Kind of glam, kind of cottage…just my style.
+It is kind of glam, kind of cottage…just my style.
 It is a little unexpected with the mix of silver and gold as well as with the industrial light above it, but I love it!
 The best part – no need to buy something new.

-Since the mirror was staying, I had to hang it on the wall and got my trusty picture hanging gadget from my tool box.
+To hang it on the wall I got my trusty picture hanging gadget from my tool box.

 What is my picture hanging gadget?
 It is the white paint stick in the photo above.

-It lets me instantly hang art or in this case a mirror perfectly level and all by myself in 5 minutes.
-(It is not easy to take photos in this room – hence the reflection of the camera tripod in the mirror.)
+It lets me instantly hang art or in this case a mirror perfectly level without the need of another person’s help.

-Here are the steps to make and use it.
+Here are the steps to make and use a picture hanging gadget.

 An option: A reader, Pat commented that using a screw works better It stays more firmly in the stick, where the nail will eventually loosen and “screw up” your attempts to make everything level.

-When hanging something with one center hook on the back.
+When hanging a piece of art or a mirror on the wall that has one center hook on the back.

 Works perfectly – every time.

-How to hang and level items that have two hooks on the back:
+How to hang and level art and mirrors that have two hooks on the back:

-To hang larger items – I made a larger gadget using a 5 gallon paint bucket stirring stick.
+I made a larger picture hanging gadget using a 5 gallon paint bucket stirring stick.
 It is the perfect thickness and length for hanging items that are bigger in scale.
 It is the one I used to hang the mirror.

 I have tried many other picture hanging methods – tape, pencil marks, paper transfer, but none work as well and as quickly as this little picture hanging gadget does.
 It is one tool that will always be in my toolbox.